Krisp alternative

 Noise cancellation built-in Use Krisp alongside Industry-leading

-MCP for Claude / Cursor Native
+MCP for Claude / Cursor / Codex Shipping next

-Open in Obsidian / VS Code
+Open in VS Code / any editor

 Works fully offline Notes need cloud